-Ages 19-64.
+\$35 Postpartum Visit One per pregnancy.
+Must be completed seven to 84 days after delivery. \$15 Dental Visit Ages 19-64.
 Once per year.
 Healthy Michigan only.

-You will receive your My Health Pays Visa[®] Prepaid Card when you earn your first reward from MIMeridian.com.
+You will receive your My Health Pays[®] Visa[®] Prepaid Card when you earn your first reward from Meridian.
 Each time you complete a qualifying healthy activity, we are notified, and your reward dollars will be added to your existing card.
 It's that simple!
+Rewards program subject to change at discretion of the health plan.
+Please see Meridian's website for most up-to-date information.